arnab2001/OptiSchema/DEMO.md

 **Key Points**:
 - "The system continuously monitors your database"
 - "New performance issues are detected automatically"
-- "The AI learns from your query patterns"
+- "The AI learns from your query patterns and adapts recommendations"

 ---